 Overview

-Southland implemented a multi-phase energy savings performance contract that enabled the installation to reduce energy consumption, improve aging infrastructure, and enhance resilience at Fort Riley.
+Southland executed a multi-phase Energy Savings Performance Contract (ESPC) that significantly reduced energy consumption, modernized aging infrastructure, and strengthened operational resilience at Fort Riley.

 Our Approach

-The project team completed a comprehensive feasibility study that identified an extensive array of energy conservation measures (ECMs) that addressed Fort Riley's project objectives.
-Following the feasibility study, we provided in-house design, engineering, construction, commissioning, measurement and verification, and ongoing maintenance.
+The project began with a comprehensive feasibility study that identified a wide range of energy conservation measures (ECMs) aligned with Fort Riley's objectives.
+Based on these findings, our team delivered in-house design, engineering, construction, commissioning, measurement and verification, and ongoing maintenance services.

 Project ECMs included:

-- Base-wide interior, exterior, street, and airfield LED lighting
+- LED Lighting: Upgraded interior, exterior, street, and airfield lighting to LED

 Result

-- First project under the U.S. Army Corps ESPC IDIQ to successfully incorporate the RMF process that enabled a system Authority to Operate (ATO)
+- First U.S. Army Corps ESPC IDIQ project to successfully integrate the Risk Management Framework (RMF), achieving system Authority to Operate (ATO)

 "My working relationship with the Southland team was an outstanding experience.
 From the installation management team to the engineers and financial administrators to the CEO, all members were courteous, professional, and displayed enthusiasm for the project," said Joseph Rath, Project Manager USACE (HNC from PPQ, dated 7 August 2020).